linolayani/linoleparquet.github.io/content/posts/2024/rewrite-history-git/index.md

 This command is useful when you want to undo the previous commit.

----

 ## Oh Shit, Git!?!

 For me, git `status`, `reflog` and `reset HEAD^` fix 99% of git-related headaches.
 They are my daily survival kit.

-But when things get messy, I rely on [Oh Shit Git](https://ohshitgit.com/).
+But when things get messy, I rely on **[Oh Shit Git](https://ohshitgit.com/)**.
 Got check it out.
 It gives great one liners for common git situations.

----

 ## Final Thoughts

 Git hell is inevitable.
 These commands won’t solve every Git nightmare, nor will Oh Shit Git.
 Still, they cover the vast majority of real-world problems, and once you’re comfortable with them, you’ll never feel completely lost in Git again.